 Want to try this in your classroom?
 Here is the toolkit complete with exemplars, video tutorials on how to use Adobe Spark and QR code generators and how to assess final product.

-Extend Your Learning about Use of Posters and Notes in Classroom
+Extend your Learning about Use of Posters and Notes in the Classroom

 ¿Cómo involucrar a los estudiantes a utilizar los recursos del aula?